French Onion Soup Recipe

 - Caramelized onions

-- Additional salt and garlic powder, for seasoning
+- Additional salt and garlic powder, to taste

 - Caramelize onions and roast garlic (see instructions above).